Chart Color Schemes

 Employment drivers in Maroubra - South are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Between June 2024 and June 2025, employment increased by 3.3%, labour force grew by 2.4%, and unemployment fell by 0.8 percentage points in Maroubra - South.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%.
-As of Sep-25, NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 indicate growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Maroubra - South's employment mix suggests local growth of approximately 7.2% over five years and 14.4% over ten years.
+Retail trade was under-represented, at 6.3% compared to Greater Sydney's 9.3%.
+Employment opportunities locally appeared limited based on Census data.
+Over the year to June 2025, employment increased by 3.3%, labour force by 2.4%, reducing unemployment by 0.8 percentage points.
+In contrast, Greater Sydney had employment growth of 2.6% and a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Maroubra - South's employment mix suggests local growth of approximately 7.2% over five years and 14.4% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment